abuultjens/Mu_Parkin_vs_Agy99_SNPs/README.md

 ### Extracting and clustering regions spanning 100bp up and down of SNP positions

-In order to compare SNPs between two different references I extracted the regions containing the SNP sites to provide context for a clustering comparison.
-Here I took 100 bp up and downstream of the SNP site, totalling 201 bp regions.
+I wanted to inspect what SNPs are the same and which are specific to the Agy99 alignment.
+This was difficult to do as they are different references.
+In order to compare the SNPs between these references I extracted regions containing the SNP sites to provide context for a clustering comparison.
+Here I took 100 bp up and downstream of the SNP site, totalling 201 bp per SNP region.
 I then used cd-hit-est to cluster the regions at ID cutoff of 0.8.

 #### PARKIN